Penn Engineering CETS Answers

 Consider taking a Linux systems administration course.

-Monitor your machine's log and processes regularly, so that you can recognize what's normal and unusual on your machine.
+Monitor your machine's logs and processes regularly, so that you can recognize what's normal and unusual on your machine.
+Make sure the Network Time Protocol (NTP) daemon is configured to run at boot time and is correctly synchronizing your machine's clock.
+This will ensure that the logs have accurate timestamps.

 Prepare for the worst

-Read www.upenn.edu/computing/security/root_compromise.html and make sure that you have everything that you'd need to recover from a root compromise.
+Read this CERT article, and make sure that you have everything that you'd need to recover from a root compromise.

 Make an archival backup of the operating system and applications in order to speed up restores in the future to a known clean state.